 The home of the BBC Symphony Orchestra

 The BBC's Maida Vale building was acquired in response to the rapidly increasing requirements of broadcasting in the early 30s.
-Built in 1909, Maida Vale Studios were orginally the home of the Maida Vale Roller Skating Palace and Club, seating 2,650 persons and proud possessor of its own orchestra balcony!
-The Palace only lasted three months, however, and for the rest of the decade, the building was occupied by a variety of companies In the 1930s it reinvented itself as one of the BBC's earliest premises, and was a standby centre of the BBC radio news service during the Second World War.
+Built in 1909, Maida Vale Studios were orginally the home of the Maida Vale Roller Skating Palace and Club, seating 2,650 people and proud possessor of its own orchestra balcony.
+The Palace only lasted three months however, and for the rest of the decade the building was occupied by a variety of companies.
+In the 1930s it became home to the BBC Symphony Orchestra, but was also a standby centre of the BBC radio news service during the Second World War.
 Like Broadcasting House, the site had to be repaired after taking a direct hit during the London Blitz.

 The BBC Symphony Orchestra, still uses the Maida Vale studios for both performances and recordings of classical music.
 It can hold more than 150 musicians, a choir of over 100 and an audience of 220.
 Overall, the building houses a total of seven music and radio drama studios.
 Outside its classical music remit, it was famously home to John Peel's BBC Radio 1 Peel Sessions, and the BBC Radiophonic Workshop, famed for its realisation of the Doctor Who theme tune.